brenobaptista/blog/src/posts/creating-virtual-machines-using-qemu-kvm.md

 ## MacOS <span class="emoji">🍎</span>

 There is a nice README that explains [how to set up a macOS virtual machine](https://github.com/foxlet/macOS-Simple-KVM) using QEMU accelerated by KVM.
-Here is the final result of a VM running `macOS Catalina` in dark mode:
+Here is the final result of a virtual machine running `macOS Catalina` in dark mode:

 ![MacOS](/images/creating-virtual-machines-using-qemu-kvm/mac.jpg)